-When I started Smart Air in 2013, I wanted to buy a particle counter, and I had basically two options.
+When I started Smart Air in 2013, I wanted to buy an air quality monitor.
+I had basically two options.
 I could buy a US$260 Dylos or spend thousands of dollars on the crazy expensive particle counters.
 Since then, the market has exploded with new air quality monitors as cheap as 99 RMB.
 But are they any good?

-The Laser Egg is the popular, more technologically savvy device.
+The Laser Egg is a popular, more technologically savvy device.

-And the Node is a fancier version, including a large screen, richer information, pollution forecasts, better user experience and even a CO2 monitor.
+The Node is a fancier version, including a large screen, pollution forecasts, and even a CO2 monitor.

 The Government Comparison

-We placed the machines outside the Smart Air office on Dongzhimen Waidajie, about 1.3km away from the government PM2.5 monitor at the Agricultural Exhibition Center.
+We placed the machines outside the Smart Air office in Beijing, on Dongzhimen Waidajie.
+That’s about 1.3km away from the government PM2.5 monitor at the Agricultural Exhibition Center.

 We ran the machines for six days.
-The Laser Egg and the Node give output in PM2.5 micrograms.
-The Dylos gives number of 0.5 micron particles, so we converted it to PM2.5 micrograms using the semi-official formula (0.5 microns – 2.5 microns)/100.
+The Laser Egg and the Node give output in PM2.5 micrograms, and the Dylos gives number of 0.5 micron particles.
+As a result we converted it to PM2.5 micrograms using the semi-official formula (0.5 microns – 2.5 microns)/100.

 Here are the results for the first (72-hour) test outside our office in Beijing:

-Next we tested on days with extraordinarily low PM2.5.
-That’s helpful because concentrations in homes—where most people use particle counters—are also typically low.
-So this data is good for testing how good the devices are at low concentration levels.
-We ran tests for 48 hours whilst the skies were clear.
+Next we tested days with extraordinarily low PM2.5, over a period of 48 hours.
+That’s helpful because concentrations in homes—where most people use pollution monitors—are also typically low.
+We know this from tests we’ve done on air quality in Beijing and Shanghai.
+So with this data we should be able to test how good the devices are at measuring low concentration levels.

 Another way to measure accuracy is to look at on average how far the numbers were from the government data.
 The Node was the closest: it was off from the official numbers by an average of 4.8µg/m3.
 The Laser Egg was consistently further than the government machine, with an average deviation of 6.5µg/m3.
 The Dylos was off by an average of 9.1µg/m3.